OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_basics.rst

 .. _script_view_model:

-You can do the same thing programmatically by adding the following to your Python script:
+You can do the same thing programmatically by adding the following to your Python script.

+.. autofunction:: openmdao.devtools.problem_viewer.problem_viewer.view_model
+   :noindex:

+Notice that the data source can be either a `Problem` or case recorder database containing the model or model data.
+The latter is indicated by a string giving the file path to the case recorder file.

 .. code::